Signed in as:

 The day also highlights the HIV prevention, treatment, and care campaigns of young people in the U.S.

-This year, ACT participated with the debut of a new short video, "BREAK"
+ACT participated with a short video, "BREAK"

 featuring ACT'ers, Abbey Asare-Bediako and "AJ" Johnson